-2. Describe any substantial deficiencies in academic, social, and/or behavioral performance.

-3. Make reference to the child's interests.
+- 2. Describe any substantial deficiencies in academic, social, and/or behavioral performance. - 3.
+Make reference to the child's interests.

-4. Indicate the specific learning styles of the student and if relevant, describe any motivational factors that may impact learning factors that may impact learning.
+Indicate the specific learning styles of the student and if relevant, describe any motivational factors that may impact learning.

 Describe learning outcomes that are relevant for this student.
 Indicate what is important for this student to accomplish within the next year of school.